chinmayanaik123/Parallel-In-Serial-Out-Shift-Register/implementation/FISO simulation files/readme.txt

 To Run the ckt using ngspice:

-Right click on .cir file.
+Right click on .cir.out file.
 Click on Open With.
 Browse for the ngspice.
 If ngspice not present scroll down click on More Apps.